 Associate of Arts with Concentration in Business Administration

-The Associate of Arts with a Concentration in Business Administration is a two-year program that prepares students with the framework to pursue a bachelor’s degree in business administration or related fields.
-The associate of arts is also ideal for students who are looking for a fast-paced degree program that teaches a wide range of skills essential for entry-level careers in business administration, such as teamwork, research, and critical thinking.
+The Associate of Science in Business is a two-year program that prepares students with the framework to pursue a bachelor’s degree in business administration or related fields.
+The program is also ideal for students who are looking for a fast-paced degree program that teaches a wide range of skills essential for entry-level careers in business administration, such as teamwork, research, and critical thinking.

 Bachelor of Business Administration (BBA)